OBSESSIVE COMPULSIVE DISORDER (OCD)

 But it is possible to tolerate unwanted thoughts and sensations without resorting to compulsions or rituals.

-Ruth works with both children and adults who struggle with OCD, and offers parents and family members guidance and support in helping respond appropriately to loved ones.
-With extensive training in OCD, including specialized education through the International Obsessive Compulsive Foundation’s (IOCDF) Behavior Training Therapy Institute (BTTI), Ruth has the experience and expertise to provide you and your family with effective, long-lasting treatment for OCD.
+We work with both children and adults who struggle with OCD, and offer parents and family members guidance and support in helping respond appropriately to loved ones.